harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 **WARNING**: **19-nor metabolites** (*Tren/Deca/etc.*) are **highly suppressive** for up to **six months** or more.
 No one should take nandrolone or other 19-nor compounds unless they're on blast and cruise, because **full recovery** **from PCT** will be rendered largely ineffective for as long as half a year—so long as to be impractical.

-* **Weeks 1-16:** Testosterone [Enanthate](/r/steroids/wiki/testosterone_enthanate) or [Cypionate](/r/steroids/wiki/testosterone_cypionate), 500–600 mg/week split *E3.5D*.
+* **Weeks 1-16:** Testosterone [Enanthate](/r/steroids/wiki/testosterone_enthanate) or [Cypionate](/r/steroids/wiki/testosterone_cypionate), 500 mg/week split *E3.5D*.
-* **Weeks 1-16:** [Trestolone (MENT)](https://www.reddit.com/r/steroids/wiki/trestolone), 10–25 mg/day (Titrate up to tolerance, MENT as atypical 19-nor with safer profile as an alternative to Deca or Tren)
+* **Weeks 1-16:** [Trestolone (MENT)](https://www.reddit.com/r/steroids/wiki/trestolone), 5–25 mg/day (Titrate up to tolerance, MENT as atypical 19-nor with safer profile as an alternative to Deca or Tren)
 * **Weeks 16-18:** Nothing (This allows the extraneous testosterone to clear your body).
 * **Throughout Cycle (or at least on hand):** An AI like [Arimidex](/r/steroids/wiki/arimidex) or [Aromasin](/r/steroids/wiki/aromasin).
 Dosing is user dependent and you should get [bloodwork](/r/steroids/wiki/bloodwork/list) to dial in your dose.
 Watch out for [signs of low or high estrogen](/r/steroids/wiki/sides/changes_in_estrogen_levels), especially high estrogen, like excessive bloating or itchy nipples. *Do not take AI preemptively*.
 * **Take AI only when sides necessitate.** Estrogen is highly anabolic, cardioprotective and neuroprotective, and essential for normal physiological functioning.
 Low E2 is far worse than high E2, which should be proportionally out of range just as test.
 Gyno takes weeks to develop and can be taken care of with the AI on hand.

-You can extend it up to 20 weeks.
+You can extend for up to 20 weeks.
 If you wish to extend it, obviously all your ending weeks will change and the week you start PCT will as well.

 ## Cut/Recomp Cycles